 Recap: Donna spots David sitting at a table in the Student Union and goes over to say hey.
-He tells her he blew off the midterm he was supposed to take today and also missed his doctor's appointment, and Donna just sighs in frustration and asks him why he's such a fuck-up.
+He tells her he blew off the midterm he was supposed to take today and also missed his doctor's appointment, and Donna just sighs in frustration and asks him why he insists on always being such a fuck-up.
 He gets mad and snarks about how he can't live up to her "lily white take on life" and tells her to back off.
 She then gets mad and snaps, "Fine!" and starts to storm off, so David yells, "Fine!
 To hell with you.
 I don't need you, and I don't need my father either!"
 He smashes a drinking glass, and suddenly everyone within hearing range stares over at him in shock.
 He stares back at them and shrieks, "What?!
 What are you looking at?"
 A kindly young woman asks him if he's all right, and he bellows at her to get lost.
 Donna stares at him in bewilderment and goes, "What's wrong with you?" and he suddenly looks discombobulated, then looks down at his hand and realizes he cut himself on the glass and is bleeding profusely.
 Cue the opening credits: Da na na na...da na na na...cha cha...

 The Peach Pit.
 Valerie asks Brandon why he feels obligated to host Thanksgiving dinner every year, and he says it's less an obligation than it is a tradition - one which [he assumes] people look forward to.
 He lists off the invitees for this year's festivities: Steve, Clare, David, Donna, Kelly - but Valerie stops him and gleefully reminds him that if he invites Kelly, he also has to invite Mark, since they're a package deal now.
 Brandon wryly suggests to Valerie that she sit between them at dinner and stir up some trouble.
 Heh.
 Nat comes over to stick his nose in their bidness and asks them if they'd like to spend Thanksgiving helping Willie the Cook build his Habitat for Humanity dream home.
 Brandon and Valerie both chirp, "Sure!" and agree to cajole the rest of the 90210 gang into helping out as well.
 (Don't Nat or Willie have any handy friends who are closer to their own age?)